-Our experience is only one example of how a few engineers can make a significant impact beyond their normal scope of influence.
+Our experiences are only a few examples of how engineers can make a significant impact beyond their normal scope of influence.
 We took the knowledge and skills that we have developed in our careers and used them in a capacity we had never anticipated.
-When asked, "What did you do with your summer vacation?", in 2009 we can honestly say that, "We made a difference."
+When asked, "What did you do?", we can honestly say that, "We made a difference."
 If asked, "Was it worth it?", the answer is a resounding, "YES!"